 Wood ants perform an important role in the woodland ecosystem recycling nutrients and maintaining habitats; their distinctive nests, often covered with pine needles, are marvels of design and can be home to hundreds of other species as well as the ant colony itself.Watching the busy ant city at work can be fascinating.
 However, they have declined in range in recent years and Buglife aims to gain a better understanding of their current status in Devon through Nest Quest records.

-Join the Bumblebee Conservation Trust training days to find out how you can become a BeeWalk recorder.
+During the summer join the Bumblebee Conservation Trust training days to find out how you can become a BeeWalk recorder.
 BeeWalk is a standardised bumblebee-monitoring scheme which involves volunteer ‘BeeWalkers’ walking the same fixed route (transect) once a month between March and October, counting the bumblebees seen and identifying them to species and caste (queen, worker, male) where possible.
 WestCountry Buzz is calling for BeeWalkers to help survey and monitor the nationally declining Brown-banded (Bombus humilis) and Moss carder (Bombus muscorum) bees on the north Devon coast.
 This is the last remaining area in the county for these two species.
 They were once found widely across Devon, but sadly they are now mostly confined to the coast.

 More information at https://www.bumblebeeconservation.org/west-country-buzz/ and their will be training dates throughout the summer for those interested.

 Visit the website: https://www.bigbutterflycount.org/ to download their handy butterfly ID chart.
 Sign up and submit your sighting!

 At other times of the year you can also gather casual records and individual sightings through the i-Record portal: http://www.butterflyrecording.org/